sunnyp94/sentry-bridge/README.md

    ```bash
    docker compose up -d --build
    ```
-   This builds the app image (Go + Python brain), starts Redis, then the app.
+   This builds the app image (Go + Python brain), starts Redis in the same stack, then the app.
+Redis runs locally on the VM for low latency.
 The entrypoint runs the scanner if `ACTIVE_SYMBOLS_FILE` is set, then starts the Go engine; Go starts the Python brain via `BRAIN_CMD`.
 Logs: `docker compose logs -f app`.

 5. **Optional:** Ensure Docker starts on boot (Ubuntu often does this by default):
    ```bash